Kimserey/BlogArchive/20180106_targets_environments_aspnetcore_angularcli.md

 ## 3. Setup target and environment settings for Angular CLI

 In Angular CLI, there are two predefined targets.
-Dev and prod, they set diffwrent configuration for the build itself.
-AThe target can be selected on build:
+Dev and prod, they set different configurations for the build itself.
+The differences of configuration can be found [here](https://github.com/angular/angular-cli/blob/master/docs/documentation/build.md#--dev-vs---prod-builds).
+The target can be selected for the build using `--dev` or `--prod`.

 ```
 ng build --prod
 ```

-For the environment settings, Angular CLI supports having multiple evironment files which are used to set the settings.
+For the environment settings, Angular CLI supports having multiple evironment files which are used to set the all settings.
 Similarly as AspNetCore, we can have the following:

 ```